About

 This website features the work of Bob McKinnon.
 He is a writer, designer, podcast host, children’s author and teacher.
 What unites all of his work is the desire to help others move up in life – just as others have helped him.

-As a writer, he is the author of the Moving Up Mondays blog and two books — the New York Times bestseller Three Little Engines is a modern retelling of the beloved The Little Engine That Could story, Actions Speak Loudest: Keeping Our Promise for A Better World is a collection of essays featuring contributions from President Jimmy Carter, Queen Noor of Jordan, Rachael Ray, Dave Eggers, Mia Hamm, Jeffrey Sachs, and Geoffrey Canada among many others.
-His work has been featured in The New York Times, CBS, Esquire, The Boston Globe, PBS, NPR, Fast Company and The Huffington Post.
+As a writer, he is the author of the Moving Up Mondays Substack newsletter and two books — the New York Times bestseller Three Little Engines is a modern retelling of the beloved The Little Engine That Could story, Actions Speak Loudest: Keeping Our Promise for A Better World is a collection of essays featuring contributions from President Jimmy Carter, Queen Noor of Jordan, Rachael Ray, Dave Eggers, Mia Hamm, Jeffrey Sachs, and Geoffrey Canada among many others.

 Through his consultancy, GALEWiLL Design, Mr. McKinnon has led teams that have redesigned the food stamp program for the state of California, inspired children to become more physically active by finding their VERB for the Centers for Disease Control and Prevention and created new ways for youth to stay above the influence for the White House Office of National Drug Control Policy.
 Working on issues ranging from childhood obesity to criminal justice to climate change, he has partnered with leading social change organizations such as Bill & Melinda Gates Foundation, The International Olympic Committee, Communities in Schools, The Robert Wood Johnson Foundation, Sesame Workshop, and the Vera Institute of Justice – among many others – to help millions overcome obstacles on their way to a healthier and happier life.

-Finally, he is an adjunct professor at both the Parsons School of Design and the Colin Powell School of Civic and Global Leadership at the City College of New York, where he teaches courses on social mobility and the American Dream.
+Finally, he is an adjunct professor at both the Parsons School of Design and the Colin Powell School of Civic and Global Leadership at the City College of New York, where he is currently helping launch a Social Mobility Lab aimed to accelerate and expand opportunities for both students and young people across the country.

 He lives in the New York City area with his wife and three daughters.